Undergraduate Research Internship in Science & Engineering at Berkeley

 - Receive free housing and meal assistance on the UC Berkeley campus.
 The program will also cover transportation costs to and from UC Berkeley (up to $600).

 - Receive a summer stipend of $4,000.
 (International students are not eligible to receive stipend due to their visa status).

-- Meet and share your experience with research students like yourself from universities across the country including through planned social events.
+- Meet and share your experience with research students like yourself from universities across the country, including through planned professional development activities and social events.

 - Attend seminars on preparing for science and engineering careers and applying to graduate school.

 - You will be able to truly familiarize yourself with issues related to your prospective major with the world-class faculty and resources on campus.